yumathegenius/Trap-GAN/README.md

                   <br>  kick : eighth note
                   <br>  snare : eighth note
 - Pitch : As long as they are all same pitch
-- Triplet are available if adjust the setting in midi_Data.py.

 ### Midi_Data()
 #### Initialize